 Change Order.
 A written order to the Contractor, signed by the Owner, which authorizes a change in the Work, and any resulting adjustment to the Contract Price and/or the Contract Time.
 A Unilateral Change Order is a Change Order signed only by the Owner addressing any Modification to the Contract Sum or the Contract Time to which the Owner agrees.
 A Mutual Change Order is a Change Order signed by both the Owner and by the Contractor reflecting agreement on all terms, conditions and requirements set forth therein.
 A Unilateral Change Order may be converted to a Mutual Change Order upon agreement being reached between the parties.
 Change Orders shall be initiated and processed as set forth in the Changes provisions of these Terms and Conditions.
 A Unilateral Change Order or a Mutual Change Order may affect the Contract, an individual Purchase Order, or both, depending on its terms.

 Change Order.
-A Change Order is a written amendment to the Contract prepared in accordance with GC 6.2 – CHANGE ORDER by the Consultant and signed by the Owner and the Contractor stating their agreement upon: - a Change in the Scope of the Work; - the method of adjustment or the amount of the adjustment in the Overhead and Profit Fee, if any; - the method of adjustment or the amount of the adjustment in the Guaranteed Price; and - the extent of the adjustment in the Contract Time, if any.
+A Change Order is a written amendment to this Contract prepared by the Consultant and signed by the Owner and the Construction Manager stating their agreement upon: - a change in the Services; - a change in the Work; - the method of adjustment or the amount of the adjustment in the Contract Price, if any; and - the extent of the adjustment in the Contract Time, if any.